dankamongmen/notcurses/README.md

   // message will be displayed stating that a larger terminal is necessary, and
   // input will be queued. if 0, no minimum will be enforced. may not be
   // negative. note that ncreel_create() does not return error if given a
-  // WINDOW smaller than these minima; it instead patiently waits for the
+  // plane smaller than these minima; it instead patiently waits for the
   // screen to get bigger.
   int min_supported_cols;
   int min_supported_rows;